University Challenge: ITV series

+BBC series

 Most series wins

 Information in these tables obtained from Blanchflower – University Challenge Series Champions.

 Lowest scores

 Little is known about the lowest scores from the Bamber Gascoigne series, except that the lowest score ever was in the 1971–72 season, when the University of Sussex, fresh from two series wins, managed only 10 points.
 However, a low score was also achieved by Victoria University of Manchester in their first round match in 1975 when, for much of the recording, they answered only with the names of Marxists as a protest against the Oxford and Cambridge colleges being able to enter separate teams.

-Under Jeremy Paxman, the lowest score achieved by a student team is also 10 which, coincidentally, was also achieved by a team from the University of Sussex, in the first round of the 2021–22 series when they faced the University of Birmingham who scored 245.
+Under Jeremy Paxman, the lowest score achieved by a student team was also 10 which, coincidentally, was also achieved by a team from the University of Sussex, in the first round of the 2021–22 series when they faced the University of Birmingham who scored 245.
 In the same series, the lowest winning score for a student team was achieved, by Emmanuel College, Cambridge, who scored 85 in a quarter final against King's College London who scored 80.
-The second lowest losing score is 15, which was achieved by the University of Exeter in a 2008–09 quarter-final against Corpus Christi, Oxford, whose team captain Gail Trimble amassed 15 correct starter questions.
+The second lowest losing score is 15, which was achieved by the University of Exeter in a 2008–09 quarter-final against Corpus Christi, Oxford, whose team captain Gail Trimble answered 15 starter questions correctly.
 However, the Corpus Christi team were later disqualified from the competition after it was found that team member Sam Kay had been ineligible for the last three matches.
-Therefore, the second lowest score officially achieved against eligible opponents under quizmaster Jeremy Paxman was by Lincoln College, Oxford, who totalled 30 in a semi-final against the eventual series champions the University of Manchester, in an episode televised on 9 February 2009, just two weeks after the Corpus Christi vs Exeter match.
-This was also matched in the grand final by St John's College, Oxford, against Peterhouse, Cambridge, on 18 April 2016.
+Therefore, the second lowest score officially achieved against eligible opponents under Paxman was by Lincoln College, Oxford, who totalled 30 in a semi-final against the eventual series champions the University of Manchester, in an episode televised on 9 February 2009, just two weeks after the Corpus Christi vs Exeter match; this was also matched in the grand final by St John's College, Oxford, against Peterhouse, Cambridge, on 18 April 2016.

-Before these matches, the lowest score was 35, reached by New Hall, Cambridge, 1997.
-This score would have been lower if all fines for incorrect interruptions had been applied.
+Before these matches, the lowest Paxman-era score was 35, reached by New Hall, Cambridge, 1997.
+This score would have been lower if all deductions for incorrect interruptions had been applied.

+The lowest score under Amol Rajan's chairmanship so far is 25, scored by Wadham College, Oxford in the second round of the 2024–25 series against the then-defending champions Imperial College London, who scored 345.

 The lowest score during the Professionals series was achieved by the House of Commons team, who scored 25 in 2003.

-In the 2014 Christmas University Challenge series, a team of alumni from Newcastle University also finished with 25.
+In the 2014 Christmas University Challenge series, a team of alumni from Newcastle University finished with 25.
 An all-time record low score for the series was achieved in the final of the 2017 Christmas series, when Keble College, Oxford, beat the University of Reading 240–0.
 The previous year's Christmas series saw the lowest winning score of all time, 75, scored by the University of Nottingham, who defeated their opponents, the University of Bristol, by just five points.